Many-body-localization protection of eigenstate topological order in two dimensions: Exact Diagonalization

 where $\langle P, P' \rangle$ denotes nearest neighbors.

-Our ED analysis is based on $\overline H$.
-We use 100 mid-spectrum Ising eigenstates $\ket{\psi_n}$ and their energies $E_n$, in each topological sector, for 10 disorder realizations of $N=6$ systems.
-(We use mid-spectrum states to capture generic full-spectrum properties~\cite{Luitz2015,kjall2014many,Sze20}.)
+Our ED analysis is based on $\overline H$ for up to $N=6$ systems (cf. Fig.~\ref{fig:cor_gap}), for which we use 100 mid-spectrum eigenstates $\ket{\psi_n}$ of the Ising Hamiltonian~\eqref{eq:Ising} and their energies $E_n$, in each topological sector, for 10 disorder realizations.
+(We use mid-spectrum states to capture generic full-spectrum properties~\cite{Luitz2015,kjall2014many}.)
 We first study the gap ratio $r = \min(\delta_n,\delta_{n+1})/\max(\delta_n,\delta_{n+1})$, where $\delta_n = |E_n - E_{n+1}|$, within each topological sector.
-In an MBL phase, the lack of level repulsion implies $r_\mathrm{P} = 0.386$ (Poisson distribution); in a delocalized phase level repulsion yields $r_\mathrm{WD} = 0.530$ (Wigner-Dyson distribution)~\cite{pal2010mb,Atas2013}.
+In an MBL phase, the lack of level repulsion implies $r_\mathrm{P} = 0.386$ (Poisson distribution); in a thermal phase level repulsion yields $r_\mathrm{WD} = 0.530$ (Wigner-Dyson distribution)~\cite{pal2010mb,Atas2013}.
 Fig.~\ref{fig:cor_gap}a shows the results: the gap ratio suggests two MBL phases, one for $\sigma\lesssim0.1$ and one for $\sigma\gtrsim5$.
-The data are consistent with a delocalized phase between the two.
-The appearance of such an intervening phase in our 2D model suggests that they are a generic feature, beyond the earlier 1D examples~\cite{Sze20,Moudgalya20,Sahay21,topMBL1D,Laflorencie22}.
+The data are consistent with a thermal phase between the two.
+This is further corroborated by $N_1\times N_2=4\times 4$ and $4\times6$ systems: the $\sigma$ interval consistent with a thermal phase does not decrease with increasing system size.
+Such a thermal phase in the topological MBL phase diagram is a key distinction from ground-state physics.
+Our results suggest that such an intervening phase is a generic MBL feature, beyond the earlier 1D examples~\cite{Moudgalya20,Sahay21,topMBL1D,Laflorencie22}.